Museum of the Mausoleum of the Nanyue King: Layout

 The mausoleum and museum complex occupies an area of 17400 m2.
 Hidden 20 meters (65.6 feet) underground, the tomb is made up of 750 huge stones with colorful murals.
 The over 1,000 pieces of cultural relics, bronzeware and terra cotta ware in particular, feature the Yue Culture of Lingnan (Nanyue Culture).
 Represented also are traces of central Chinese culture, the Chu culture of south China, the Bashu culture of southwest China, the culture from the northern grassland, and even foreign cultures.

 The mausoleum was discovered in 1983 and excavated by archaeologists Mai Yinghao and Huang Zhanyue.
 The museum opened in 1988.
-It is 20 meters under Xianggang Shan (Elephant Hill) in Guangzhou on a construction site for a hotel, and was excavated.
+It is 20 meters under Xianggang Shan (Elephant Hill, Jyutping: zoeng6 gong1 saan1) in Guangzhou on a construction site for a hotel, and was excavated.
 The tomb is nearly 11 meters long and over 12 meters wide.
 It is divided in seven parts, with a front chamber, east and west wing rooms, the main coffin chamber, east and west side rooms, and a back storage chamber.

 Artifacts

 The tomb has yielded more than 1,000 burial artifacts; a chariot, more than 50 cooking implements, among which gold, silver and bronze vessels, trivets, 10 metal swords, musical instruments, such as a set of eight bronze bells, chime bells, stone chimes and a zither with its components, an armored breastplate containing 709 metal plates, shields and spears, and human sacrifices were found (15 courtiers were buried alive with him to serve him in death).
-It is also among the only tombs of the early Western Han dynasty that has murals on its walls.
+It is also among the only tombs of the early Western Han period that has murals on its walls.

 The tomb also excavated a unique imperial seal, belonging to that of "Emperor Wen" (Văn Đế), indicating that he styled himself emperor domestically as opposed to a king externally.
 The large scale of jade pendants worn by the deceased and his wives also amounts to imperial rank.

 Alongside Chinese artifacts, pieces from the steppes, and Iranian and Hellenistic Central Asian regions have been found: a Persian silver box found in the tomb is the earliest imported product found to date in China.
 There were artifacts that were found in which belonged to the Đông Sơn culture of northern Vietnam.

 A silk-jade garment made up of 2,291 pieces of jade is the spotlight of the mausoleum.
 It is acknowledged that jade garments with pieces connected by gold, silver, or copper are not uncommon.
 But this garment is unique for its jade pieces connected by silk which makes it the only one of its kind in the world.
 Nor are historical records available to verify other jade garments connected by silk thread.
 In addition, the style of buttons down the front is unique among unearthed jade garments.
 This silk-sewn-jade garment shows the early development of jade garments as well as development of the Nanyue culture.